QBZ-95: Development

 The Chinese military started to develop small-caliber weapons in 1971.
 The Type 87, a modification based on the Type 81 assault rifle, was developed in the 1980s and entered limited service in 1987.

 The Chinese military continued to search for a new small-caliber design after Type 87.
 Bullpup configurations were also experimented with in the early 1980s, resulting in the WTC-1 and WTC-2 bullpup prototypes in 1983 and the Type 86 bullpup rifle in 1986.

 In 1989, the People's Liberation Army requested that Norinco develop a new family of small-caliber firearms with improved reliability and accuracy, adaptability to different roles, and configurability to different tactical applications.
+The rifle was subcontracted to Norinco's Arsenal 266 and Jianshe Corporation's Arsenal 296.

 Duo Yingxian, who is credited for the design of QBZ-95, was recruited to serve as the project head in 1991.
 He was given four years for the development.
 Two years were spent on the design, alongside two years of field tests.
 Initial production started in 1995.

-The QBZ-95 was first observed outside China on 1 July 1997, when the United Kingdom transferred the sovereignty of Hong Kong to the People's Republic of China.
+The QBZ-95 was first observed in public on 1 July 1997, when the United Kingdom returned sovereignty of Hong Kong to China.
 It is a modern weapon system in a bullpup configuration, where the weapon's action and magazine are located behind the grip and trigger assembly.
 The weapon was designed to replace the standard-issue Type 81 assault rifle.
 The QBZ-95 had replaced the Type 81 in frontline units by 2006, and is gradually replacing it in second-line units and the People's Armed Police.
+In 2007 the Royal Cambodian Army became the first confirmed foreign user of the QBZ-95 rifle.

 An improved version called the "QBZ-95-1" was first seen undergoing trials in early 2010.
 The first formal public display of the improved version was with the Hong Kong Garrison, the first unit to receive the original QBZ-95, in a military parade in July 2012.
 Some improvements were ergonomic, with the safety switch moved to above the pistol grip and the right-sided ejection port moved forward with ejection of cartridges at an angle to allow left-handed firing.
 Unlike previous DBP87 and DBP85 5.8×42mm rounds, it fires better-quality DBP10 ammunition with non-corrosive primers, clean-burning propellant, and copper-coated steel casings with copper-alloy-jacketed hardened steel-cored bullets.

 The QBZ-95-1 has a longer, heavier barrel and redesigned muzzle brake, a diamond-shaped cross-section on the handguard to disperse heat, a stronger buttstock and a redesigned trigger guard.
 The carrying handle was lowered to better position optics on the quick-releasable modified dovetail rail, and a pair of short rails at the sight's base allows for tactical accessories to be mounted.
 Some Chinese special forces have been seen equipped with customized QBZ-95-1 rifle variants.